george-pc/jmeter-jdbc-test-framework/README.md

 cd jmeter-jdbc-test-plans/
 ```

-# create a reports directory
+# create a reports directory if not exists
 ```
 mkdir reports
 ```